sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 This because Canadian expectations have changed, as codified in the new [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603).

 Today, "Digital" is still considered an internal service in a departmental Program Alignment Architecture.
-This gap affects programs' ability to deliver and does not promote the needed _shared accountability_ between Program owners, the CIO, and the CFO.
+This gap affects programs' ability to deliver and does not promote the needed _shared accountability_ between Program Officials, the CIO, and the CFO.

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">
     <a href="/ITStrategy/assets/images/paa-products-value-stream.png" style="display: block">